Washington, DC's Reflecting Pool to reopen after makeover

 It also has been the backdrop to some of Washington’s most historic events, including the Reverend Martin Luther King’s “I have a dream” speech in 1963.

-But the reflecting pool, which is about 160 feet wide and 2,100 feet long, had degraded badly over the decades.
+But the reflecting pool, which is about 160 feet (49 metres) wide and 2,100 feet (640 metres) long, had degraded badly over the decades.

 Built on marshland without pilings for support, the original pool had sunk, causing cracks and leaks.
-The pool held 6.75 million gallons (25.6 million liters) of water but lost an estimated 500,000 gallons (1.9 million liters) a week to leaks and evaporation, the statement said.
+The pool held 6.75 million gallons (25.6 million litres) of water but lost an estimated 500,000 gallons (1.9 million litres) a week to leaks and evaporation, the statement said.

 Because the pool lacked a circulation system, it had to be emptied, cleaned and refilled twice a year.
 It was shut in November 2010 for renovation.